nporteschaikin/jbrid/README.md

 ## How it works

 Rather than using a <video> or <object> tag directly, jbrid takes simple elements and equips them as aspects of a video player.
-Only an "src" attribute and a "stage" element is required to create the video player; however, there are several controls and meters that can be added simply by creating elements with an associated selector.
+Only an "src" attribute and a "stage" element are required to create the video player; however, there are several controls and meters that can be added simply by creating elements with an associated selector.

 ## Using jbrid